 For the majority of my software and web development career, I have worked for myself.
 I founded a start-up company, MITXpress Solutions, in 2007 right after I successfully developed and deployed my first .NET-based intranet application for a BPO company and made a small amount of money to start my first ad(venture).
 At first, MITXpress was involved in developing web applications using ASP.NET, C#, and VB.NET for numerous small to medium-sized businesses.
 In 2008, I made a not-so-good decision for entering the retail business and selling of various computer-related products without understanding the market and literally without any sales/marketing plan at all!
 It's one of the unforgettable event in my life as an entrepreneur.
 Two years later since I started the company, I decided to shutdown the retail business and focused on working as a freelance .NET developer.
 Through this experience, I became better and smarter entrepreneur.

-From 2012 to 2013, I led a group of .NET developers in creating a Customer Relationship Management (CRM) software called "SMARTCRM" for a BPO company in Quezon City, Philippines.
-Just two months after we launched the product, one of the largest telecommunications company in the Philippines bet on us and decided to partner with us and made the company their accredited software development industrial partner.
+From 2012 to 2013, I led a group of .NET developers in creating a Customer Relationship Management (CRM) software called SMARTCRM (SMARTCRM) for a BPO company in Quezon City, Philippines.
+Just two months after we launched the software, one of the largest telecommunications company in the Philippines got interested on us and decided to make us their accredited software development industrial partner.

-Today, we are looking for an opportunity to develop another great software for interested organization or company.
+Today, we are looking for an opportunity to help another organization, company, or individual in developing a software for business or personal purposes.
+I can be reached at 0915 636 8736.